- Go wine tasting in Chile's famous Casablanca Valley

 Suggested activities include:

-Hike to the top of Cerro San Cristobal, the most magnificent viewpoint in Santiago.
-When visiting any new city it's a good idea to get your bearings by surveying the area from a high vantage point.
-Pathways lead 850 meters (2,788 feet) up this central hill to a series of lookouts that offer wraparound views of Santiago.
-Enjoy the reconnoitering, and if you aren't the hiking type not to worry: you can catch a scenic gondola to the top.
+- Hike to the top of Cerro San Cristobal, the most magnificent viewpoint in Santiago.
+When visiting any new city, it's a good idea to get your bearings by surveying the area from a high vantage point.
+Pathways lead 2,788 feet (850 m) up this central hill to a series of lookouts that offer wraparound views of Santiago.
+Enjoy the reconnoitering, and if you're not the hiking type, don't worry: you can catch a scenic gondola to the top.

-Stroll the cobblestone streets of Barrio Bellavista.
+- Stroll the cobblestone streets of Barrio Bellavista.
 On the north side of Santiago, you'll find this trendy enclave, at once fashionable and bohemian.
 Brightly painted old houses adorned with graffiti art sit alongside modern shopping complexes featuring an eclectic array of eateries and bars.
-It's a great place to come for dinner out, a glass or two of Chilean red, and people watching from a patio table.
+It's a great place to come for dinner, a glass or two of Chilean red, and people-watching from a patio table.

 - Snap pics in front of the Palacio de la Moneda.
-Chile's opulent Presidential Palace (known simply as "La Moneda") is just a short stroll from the Plaza de Armas, and like the plaza, it's filled with history.
-It was here in 1973 that Chile's armed forces, backed by the U.S. government, overthrew President Salvador Allende, kicking off a brutal right-wing military dictatorship that would last for 17 years.
-Today the country is under democratic rule, and visitors are welcome to visit the palace.
+Chile's opulent Presidential Palace (La Moneda) is just a short stroll from the Plaza de Armas, and like the plaza, it's filled with history.
+It was here in 1973 that Chile's armed forces, backed by the US government, overthrew President Salvador Allende, kicking off a brutal right-wing military dictatorship that would last for 17 years.
+Today, the country is under democratic rule, and visitors are welcome to visit the palace.

 Day 2: Valparaiso, Viña del Mar & Casablanca Valley

 Today you'll get out and explore on a half-day food tour of Santiago.
 It's an immersive experience that reveals the true beating heart of the city, which is found in its people, marketplaces, and cuisine.
-It's so informative, in fact, that by the end of it, you'll be an honorary Santiaguino.
+It's so informative that by the end of it, you'll be an honorary Santiaguino.

 Highlights of the tour include:

-A tasting of traditional Chilen dishes.
+- A tasting of traditional Chilen dishes.
 It's not enough to experience the kinetic energy of the marketplace—you'll want to do like a local and indulge your taste buds as well.
-You'll also get a glimpse into how some of Chile's most famous dishes are prepared.
+You'll also see how some of Chile's most famous dishes are prepared.

-Ascend to the top of Cerro San Cristóbal.
-After the market its time to hop on a cable car to the top of this hill that sits about 300 meters (984 feet) above the city.
-Enjoy the 360° panoramas and take plenty of photos, as these are the most incredible views in Santiago.
+- Ascend to the top of Cerro San Cristóbal.
+After the market, it's time to hop on a cable car to the top of this hill that sits about 984 feet (300 m) above the city.
+Enjoy the 360 degrees panoramas and take plenty of photos, as these are the most incredible views in Santiago.

-- Take a lunch break in the fashionably bohemian enclave in Barrio Bellavista.
+- Take a lunch break in the fashionably bohemian enclave of Barrio Bellavista.
 It's time for even more food, this time in the trendiest neighborhood in the city: Bellavista.
-Here you'll find a diverse array of funky cafés, international eateries, and high-end restaurants.
+Here, you'll find various funky cafés, international eateries, and high-end restaurants.

-After the tour, you will return to your hotel and can spend the remainder of the day relaxing.
+After the tour, you'll return to your hotel and can spend the remainder of the day relaxing.